tangentsoft/pidp8i/media/os8/README.md

 ## Bootable Systems

-`os8v3d-bin.rk05` — Bootable OS/8 system made from the binary DECtapes of OS/8 V3D in the Willem van der Mark Archives described below plus other tapes in the [`subsys` subdirectory](/file/media/os8/subsys) during the PiDP-8/I software build process.
+`v3d.rk05` — Bootable OS/8 system made from the binary DECtapes of OS/8 V3D in the Willem van der Mark Archives described below plus other tapes in the [`subsys` subdirectory](/file/media/os8/subsys) during the PiDP-8/I software build process.
 This is the disk image used by boot options IF=0 and IF=7.
 See the [top-level `README.md` file][tlrm] for instructions on controlling what goes into this image.

+`v3d-dist.rk05` — Pristine baseline for the above.
+Technically you can boot and use this, but we prefer that this remains untouched, so it can be reused by the build process to save time during repeated rebuilds.

-`v3*.tu56` — Bootable OS/8 DECtape image used by boot option IF=3.
+`v3[df]-*.tu56` — Bootable OS/8 DECtape image used by boot option IF=3.
 Primarily intended to demonstrate the uncommon "boot and run from tape" experience offered by early DEC systems.
 There will usually be only one of these files, with its name indicating whether it contains an OS/8 V3D